 E. I, II, and III

-Given that the sequence of numbers \(a_1\), \(a_2\), \(a_3\), ... have the following properties: \(i*a_i=j*a_j\) and \(a_1=\text{positive integer}\), so \(1*a_1=2*a_2=3*a_3=4*a_4=5*a_5=...=\text{positive integer}\).
+Given that the sequence of numbers \(a_1\), \(a_2\), \(a_3\), ... has the following properties: \(i*a_i=j*a_j\) and \(a_1=\text{positive integer}\).
+Thus, \(1*a_1=2*a_2=3*a_3=4*a_4=5*a_5=...=\text{positive integer}\).

 I. \(2a_{100}=a_{99}+a_{98}\).
 Since \(100a_{100}=99a_{99}=98a_{98}\), then \(2a_{100}=\frac{100}{99}a_{100}+\frac{100}{98}a_{100}\).
-Reduce by \(a_{100}\): \(2=\frac{100}{99}+\frac{100}{98}\) which is not true.
+Divide by \(a_{100}\): \(2=\frac{100}{99}+\frac{100}{98}\), which is not true.
 Hence this option could NOT be true.

 II. \(a_1\) is the only integer in the sequence.
-If \(a_1=1\), then all other terms will be non-integers, because in this case we would have \(a_1=1=2a_2=3a_3=...\), which leads to \(a_2=\frac{1}{2}\), \(a_3=\frac{1}{3}\), \(a_4=\frac{1}{4}\), and so on.
+If \(a_1=1\), then all other terms will be non-integers, because in this case, we would have \(a_1=1=2a_2=3a_3=...\), which leads to \(a_2=\frac{1}{2}\), \(a_3=\frac{1}{3}\), \(a_4=\frac{1}{4}\), and so on.
 Hence this option could be true.

 III.
 The sequence does not contain negative numbers.
-Since given that \(a_1=\text{positive integer}=n*a_n\), then \(a_n=\frac{\text{positive integer}}{n}=\text{positive number}\), hence this option is always true.
+Given that \(a_1=\text{positive integer}=n*a_n\), then \(a_n=\frac{\text{positive integer}}{n}=\text{positive number}\).
+Therefore, this option is always true.

 Answer: D